learn-co-curriculum/ios-environment-setup-summary/README.md

----
-tags: setup, environment, bash
-languages: objc, bash
----

 ## iOS Environment Setup Summary

-If you've gone through setup on the Learn OSX application, your machine has already been setup for iOS development.
+If you've gone through setup on the Learn OSX application, your machine has already been set up for iOS development.
 The setup is based on [Environmentalizer](https://github.com/flatiron-school/environmentalizer), a script we use at Flatiron.

-The purpose of this document is to provide you with a summary of how your machine has been setup.
+The purpose of this document is to provide you with a summary of how your machine has been set up.

 If you haven't run the Learn OSX application yet, you can find it [here](https://learn.co/tools).